|American cultural history, nineteenth-century and early twentieth-century America, Civil War studies, gender studies, print culture|

 I followed this work with a collection of essays, The Memory of the Civil War in American Culture (University of North Carolina Press, 2004), co-edited with Professor Joan Waugh of UCLA.
 My interest in Civil War gender studies also led me to publish an edition of Louisa May Alcott’s wartime Hospital Sketches (Bedford Books, 2003), which I have found a fascinating text for its rendering of the changing meanings of gender and citizenship in wartime.

-I am currently working on several projects within Civil War studies and turn-of-the-century American culture.
-But recently my work took a personal turn, as well: I am now immersed in writing a book with Mimi Chubb, on the relationship between the poet Robert Duncan and Ned Fahs.
+I am currently working on a study of "the creative life" in 19th-century America, with a special focus on the community of Concord, Massachusetts.
+A second project is both historical and personal: co-author Mimi Chubb and I are writing a book on the relationship between the poet Robert Duncan and Ned Fahs (my father and Mimi Chubb's grandfather).
 Duncan and Fahs met at Berkeley in the late 1930s; lived together briefly in Annapolis; traveled often together to New York; but eventually ended their relationship in 1940.
 The two men took very different paths in life—Duncan embraced poetry as the center of his life and found a life partner in the painter and collagist Jess; Fahs, on the other hand, married, lived out his life “in the closet,” and was blacklisted as a Foreign Service officer during the Lavender Scare of the early 1950s.
 Telling the story of their convergence and divergence, as well the very different paths they chose, has put my historical training to work in my own family history—a fascinating experience.

-Out on Assignment: Newspaper Women and the Making of Modern Public Space (University of North Carolina Press, forthcoming Fall 2011)
+Out on Assignment: Newspaper Women and the Making of Modern Public Space (University of North Carolina Press, 2011)

 The Memory of the Civil War in American Culture, co-edited with Joan Waugh (University of North Carolina Press, 2004)